gagahpangeran/osu-wiki/wiki/Article_styling_criteria/Formatting/en.md

 - Articles originally written in a language other than English (in this case, English should act as the translation)
 - Explanations of English words that are common terms in the osu! community
 - External links
-- Tags
+- Tags[^tags]
 - Subcommunity-specific explanations

 ## Front matter

-Front matter must be placed at the very top of the file.
+Front matter[^cite] must be placed at the very top of the file.
 It is written in [YAML](https://en.wikipedia.org/wiki/YAML#Example "YAML Wikipedia article") and describes additional information about the article.
 This must be surrounded by three hyphens (`---`) on the lines above and below it, and an empty line must follow it before the title heading.

 ### Articles that need help

 *Note: Avoid translating English articles with this tag.
 In addition to this, this tag should be added when the translation needs its own clean up.*

-The `needs_cleanup` tag may be added to articles that need rewriting or formatting help.
+The `needs_cleanup` tag may be added to articles that need rewriting or formatting help[^help].
 It is also acceptable to open an issue on GitHub for this purpose.
 This tag must be written as shown below:

 ```yaml
 needs_cleanup: true